INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Another very current thing for you is to finish your third solo album BK3.
 What is the current state of that album and when it will see the light of day?

-6 songs are finished and mixed.
+Six songs are finished and mixed.
 I will be selling a limited edition EP in Australia as I have clinic performances.
-I will get the rest finished, and should have the disc ready for summer or fall release.
-My work and touring time takes away from finishing the full length.
+I will get the rest finished and should have the disc ready for summer or fall release.
+My work and touring time take away from finishing the full length.

-There are several interesting names questing on that album including: Kenny Aronoff, Tobias Sammat, Steve Lukather and Gene and his son Nick.
+Several exciting names are questing on that album including Kenny Aronoff, Tobias Sammet, Steve Lukather, and Gene and his son Nick.
 Would you briefly tell how you get all these names to appear on your new album and how it was to work with such people as Nick Simmons?

 ESP in Helsinki 2009

 You just finished a successful tour with ESP in Europe.
 As you know, KISS is now really popular in Europe again.
 Did you noticed that thing on that tour, I mean you probably had better sales/following, etc. on this tour compared to some previous tours there, right?